How to Shrink Polyester: Can It Be Done?

 A steam iron applies very localized heat and moisture to specific areas of the fabric.
 In some knit polyester constructions — particularly lighter-weight knits used in athletic wear and casual shirts — this localized heat application can produce minor dimensional changes in specific zones (such as a hem or collar).

-The risk is significant: without a pressing cloth between the iron and the polyester surface, the direct heat can cause glazing — a permanent shiny appearance where the fiber surface has melted and re-solidified under pressure.
+The risk is significant: without a pressing cloth between the iron and the polyester surface, direct heat can cause glazing — a permanent shiny appearance where the fiber surface has melted and re-solidified under pressure.
 This damage is irreversible and often makes the affected area more visible and less smooth than the surrounding fabric.

 Use this method only on hidden areas (inner collar, inside hem) and always with a pressing cloth.
 Even then, expect subtle results at best.